gnw-d3m0/D3M0s-KPatches/README.md

 Runtime fixes for Star Wars: Knights of the Old Republic designed for Kotor Patch Manager 0.6.3.

-## Downloads

-Ready-to-install `.kpatch` files are provided on the GitHub Releases page.
-The repository itself contains the unpacked source definitions for each patch.

 ## Patches

 ### DialogueLetterboxFix
 Corrects high-FPS timing in the dialogue letterbox animation, preventing delayed black bars/subtitle presentation and the corresponding initial dialogue skip delay.

-Source: `DialogueLetterboxFix/src/`

 ### PostCombatFix
 Fixes the brief post-combat movement freeze with no simulated 60 FPS delay.

-Source: `PostCombatFix/src/`

 ### PostCombatFix60fps
 Fixes the same post-combat movement issue while preserving timing closer to the game's original 60 FPS behavior.

-Source: `PostCombatFix60fps/src/`

 Only use one of the two post-combat patches at a time. `DialogueLetterboxFix` can be used alongside either post-combat patch.